openshift-metal3/coredns-machine-kubernetes/README.md

 ## AutoPath

-The *kubernetes* plugin can be used in conjunction with the *autopath* plugin.
+The *machinekubernetes* plugin can be used in conjunction with the *autopath* plugin.
 Using this feature enables server-side domain search path completion in Kubernetes clusters.
 Note: `pods` must be set to `verified` for this to function properly.

     cluster.local {
         autopath @kubernetes
-        kubernetes {
+        machinekubernetes {
             pods verified
         }
     }

 ## Federation

-The *kubernetes* plugin can be used in conjunction with the *federation* plugin.
+The *machinekubernetes* plugin can be used in conjunction with the *federation* plugin.
 Using this feature enables serving federated domains from the Kubernetes clusters.

     cluster.local {